The lights are starting to appear on the outside of houses. The air is turning from the crispness of fall to the fragile cold of winter.

 But is Christmas all snowflakes and twinkle lights?
 All cookies and hot chocolate and reindeer?

-Sadly, for many, the holidays are a point of extreme discouragement.
+Sadly, for many of us, the holidays are a point of extreme discouragement.

-Of gearing up for family fights that happen as you pass the candied sweet potatoes.
+Of gearing up for family fights that happen as we pass the candied sweet potatoes.

 Of rushing, rushing, rushing just to fit it all in.

 That’s kind of a hard question, isn’t it?
-Let me see if I can break it down for you a little bit more.
+And where would you even start with something like that?
+Let’s see if we can break it down a little more:

-One of the areas of high importance that I think we almost take for granted this time of year is our families.
-I don’t fully understand it.
-I can’t fully explain it, but even though Christmas has this way of pulling families closer together, it also has the potential to drive them apart.
+One of the areas of high importance that it’s so easy to take for granted this time of year is family.
+It’s a hard one to wrap your brain around.
+It’s hard to explain it, but even though Christmas has this way of pulling families closer together, it also has the potential to drive them apart.

-What if we started out this Christmas season with a different mindset?
-What if we started out by refocusing on the most important elements that makes Christmas, Christmas?
-What if we started the season by placing those we love and those that make the season so worthwhile as one of the highest priorities instead of leaving them as an afterthought?
+But what if you started out this Christmas season with a different mindset?
+What if you started out by refocusing on the most important elements that makes Christmas, Christmas?
+What if you started the season by placing the ones you love and the ones that make the season so worthwhile as one of your highest priorities instead of leaving them as an afterthought?

 It seems counter-intuitive to slow down and reflect during the Christmas season, doesn’t it?
-It seems instead like we should be speeding up to be able to accomplish all that we have on our to-do list before the “big day.”
+It seems instead like you should be speeding up to be able to accomplish all those things that have landed on your to-do list before the “big day.”
+(Not the mention all the other tasks that keep attaching themselves to the bottom of the list like magnets, right?)

 But stop with me for a moment.
 Pause with me and really think about these questions: